Maxim Fadeev: Early life and career

-Maxim Fadeev was born on 6 May 1968 in Kurgan, Kurgan Oblast, USSR.
+Maxim Fadeev was born on 6 May 1968 in Kurgan, Kurgan Oblast, Russian Soviet Federative Socialist Republic, Union of Soviet Socialist Republics.
+His father, Alexander Ivanovich Fadeev (1941–2016) was a head teacher at a music college.

 When he was a child, he attended a musical school in Kurgan, and learned how to play bass guitar.
 He later attended two universities, both musical, when aged only fifteen.

 Fadeev started working with professional musicians in 1989, such as Larisa Dolina and Valery Leontyev.
 He was supported by showman and actor Sergei Kirillov, who also presented Fadeev to the world of professional music.

 1993–2003: Linda and Star Factory 2

 In 1993 Fadeev started managing singer Svetlana Geiman, who would later become famous as Linda.
 Fadeev wrote, produced and composed her music material.
 Having been managed by Fadeev, Linda rose to media attention and a quick shot to stardom followed, backed by both her over-the-top music which pleased the critics, and her offbeat, semi-ethnic, Tibet-driven visual persona, epitomised by the "Vorona", video which helped her to be eagerly accepted nationwide.
 The partnership of the two broke in 1999.
 Linda eventually started writing her songs herself.

 After great success as a music producer, Fadeev was also successful as a television producer of the second season of Channel One's talent show Star Factory, Star Factory 2.
 Star Factory 2 eventually brought to prominence many popular Russian singers, such as Yulia Savicheva, Elena Temnikova, Irakly Pirzhalava, Pierre Narcisse, and Yelena Terleyeva.
 Savicheva eventually competed for Russia in the Eurovision Song Contest 2004, reaching the 11th place.
 Soon after Star Factory 2, Fadeev started managing singer Glukoza, who became a music star.